-- 1. Supplier of material completes a "Pre-acceptance Form" with the following information. - Classification of the material to be provided, including any test work or certification required under the Resource Recovery Order. - Volume, timing and delivery method for the material to be provided. - Signature of a suitably authorised representative (Director or Manager) of the supplier. - 2.
+- 1. Supplier of material provides the following information. - Material classification provided, including any test work or certification required under the Resource Recovery Order. - Volume, timing and delivery method for the material to be provided. - 2.
 Cleary Bros inspect the source site and verifies the information provided in Step 1.
-If acceptable, a consignment for the number of loads required is generated using Cleary Bros transport allocations system. - 3.
-Each load to be delivered is registered as a unique consignment number in the transport allocations system and is weighed at the weighbridge on entry and the vehicle and driver details are recorded. - 4.
+If acceptable, individually numbered dockets for the expected number of loads required for the material are issued to the supplier. - 3.
+Each load to be delivered is to be accompanied by a unique docket.
+Only loads accompanied via issued dockets will be accepted. - 4.
 The load will be transported to the predetermined backfill area and unloaded and inspected by quarry personnel.
 Any material not complying with the relevant classification will be removed from the site, either for return to the source site or to a licenced waste facility. - 5.
 Material that has been accepted will then be reshaped into the final landform (refer to Section 5.2.4). - 6.
 Documentation in relation to each load received and placed will be retained for 7 years, including the following. - Source and delivery details. - Classification and verification results. - Placement location. - 7.
 An annual audit of the above procedure will be undertaken by Cleary Bros personnel, with audit results and evidence retained for 7 years.